Intro

 Making time to write was another big difficulty.
 It isn't possible for me to make more time in my users daily life, so it would be very important that my app was easy to learn and use.

-I interviewed four amateur writers (writers of stories, poems, plays, songs, blogs, articles, etc.) Their skill levels and writing preferences varied widely, from casual writers, writers wanting to publish, to one with professionally written historical articles.
+I interviewed four amateur writers (writers of stories, poems, plays, songs, blogs, articles, etc.) Their writing experiences varied, from casual writers, wanting to publish, to one with a professional writing career.

 Despite having a wide variety of users who wrote, their difficulties were the same.